Have you failed in a job interview? What do you think the reason why companies did not hire you?

 These judgment patterns are always evident in almost all social situations but probably most dominant in a business setting.

 When an interviewer asks you questions, he/she is not only focusing on your responses but also on your body postures.

 This is because according to Cuddy, body language is an indicator of our emotions.
 For example, when we feel threatened or insecure, we tend to cross our arms.

 Therefore your body postures reveal whether or not you are trustworthy or competence.

-Trustworthiness and competence are two most important qualities of job applicants that all companies are looking for.
+Trustworthiness and competence are the two most important qualities of job applicants that all companies are looking for.

-Failure in a job interview may mean two things: either you don’t look like a person who can be trusted, or you don’t look like competent enough.
+Failure in a job interview may mean two things: either you don’t look like a person who can be trusted, or you don’t look competent enough.